fdavies93/minibudget/README.md

 - [ ] Comment syntax
 - [ ] Metadata for specifying period the budget covers, default currency, etc.
 - [ ] Integrate with beancount via bean-query to import real spending
-- [ ] Compare real spending to budgeted spending over a period
 - [ ] Totals for budget categories, not just the top level income / expenses / unassigned
     - [ ] Assertions by allocating to categories with children; check if the budget for a category matches the total of its children (e.g. does discretionary spending match the totals of clothes, dining out, and entertainment?)
 - [ ] Cool formatting for CLI